Zhores Alferov: Non-profit service

 Alferov served on the advisory council of CRDF Global.

 Illness and death

 Since November 2018, Alferov suffered from hypertensive emergency.
 He died at the age of 88 on 1 March 2019.

+Personal life

-Alferov is survived by his wife, Tamara Darskaya and their two children, a daughter Olga and a son Ivan.
+Alferov's wife was named Tamara Darskaya.
+Together they had two children, a son Ivan and a daughter Olga.

+Alferov was an atheist and expressed objections to religious education.
+He was one of the signers of the open letter to President Vladimir Putin from members of the Russian Academy of Sciences against clericalisation of Russia.